ColbyEcology/dispersing.github.io/_posts/2016-11-22-VerhulstPaper.md

 ---

 I was recently reading Verhult's original paper in *Correspondance mathematique et physique, Vol. X* (1838), entitled *Notice sur la loi que la populations suit dans son accroissement* Here's a link in to the GoogleBooks site: [link](https://books.google.com/books?id=8GsEAAAAYAAJ&pg=PA113#v=onepage&q&f=false).
 In this paper, Verhulst first communicates the logistic equation.
-I went to it to confirm that when he formulated the equation, that it did not include $K$, as often mis-cited in ecology papers and books.
+I went to it to confirm that when he formulated the equation, that it did not include $$K$$, as often mis-cited in ecology papers and books.
 In the paper below, he bridges Malthusian growth with a second-order (and higher) parameter that retards growth.<sup>2</sup>

 <hr>